pratyushvshah/TheFirstFloor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TheFirstFloor™ is aimed towards creating a CLI for managaing your music requirements.
+TheFirstFloor™ is aimed towards creating a CLI for mangaing your music requirements.
 It is a simple, easy to use, and lightweight music player.
 It is a work in progress and is not yet complete.
 Refer to [TODO](#todo) for more information.

 ### Features